Andy-cumt/RASDF_GUI/README.md

 10/16/2021 First version of RASDF GUI developed by MATLAB 2020b GUI

 01/10/2022 Modify and redesign the interface on the MATLAB 2020b APP designer for ease of use

+01/18/2022 Add TTIF format support and correct a bug in change detection